Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

-(Note we’re talking about the mainstream music services here, so in our list, that would be Tidal, Deezer and Amazon Music Unlimited – possibly you could include SoundCloud Go+ too.
+(Note we’re talking about the mainstream music services here, so in our list, that would be Tidal, Deezer and Amazon Music Unlimited – possibly you could include SoundCloud Go+ too, and Apple Music for Djay Pro users.
 Beatport and Beatsource operate in a different way, and are not the best places to hang around listening to music, nor are they intended to be.)

 Whether you’re a fan or not, streaming services are here to stay.
 They are the new way that non-DJs enjoy music, and they’re now arriving at pace in the DJ world too.